freeCodeCamp/freeCodeCamp/guide/english/java/static/index.md

   }
 }
 ```
 The `COUNT` variable will be shared by all objects of that class.
 When we create objects of our Counter class in main, and access the static variable.
+In other words, static variables do not have one unique version for each object and instead have one copy for the entire class.
 ```java
 public class MyClass {
   public static void main(String[] args) {